 The field of cardiology and vascular medicine is dynamic.
 New diagnostic techniques, drugs, and interventions are continuously being introduced.
-Mayo Clinic in Arizona offers a three-year Cardiovascular Diseases Fellowship that offers excellent clinical teaching from experts in echocardiography, vascular disease, bedside medicine, electrophysiology and cardiac catheterization.
+Mayo Clinic offers a three-year Cardiovascular Diseases Fellowship in Phoenix, Arizona.
+Our program offers excellent clinical teaching from experts in echocardiography, vascular disease, bedside medicine, electrophysiology, and cardiac catheterization.

 Program highlights include: